Shaquille O’Neal buys home in Texas - NewsBreak

 DALLAS (KXAN) — Shaq is back in Texas.

-Four-time NBA champion Shaquille O’Neal is adding to his real estate portfolio, making a return to Texas with a new home in the Dallas area, according to an Instagram post from a Texas-based real estate agent.Shaq’s ‘Big Chicken’ restaurant coming to Austin
+Four-time NBA champion Shaquille O’Neal is adding to his real estate portfolio, making a return to Texas with a new home in the Dallas area, according to an Instagram post from a Texas-based real estate agent.Why do gas prices always end in a fraction?

 The Basketball Hall of Famer spent part of his childhood in the Lone Star State.
 O’Neal was named Texas’ Mr. Basketball in 1989 during his high school playing days at Cole High School in San Antonio.